Johanabiz/DataViz/README.md

 To enrich my analysis, next steps of this project will be to fill missing data by scraping from Crunchbase or other websites.

+## Performances MyMarketCompany
+File named GR1_JAB_ExerciceProjetFinal.pdf

+To help the retail company: MyMarketCompany to analyse her sales, I provided a dashboard with :
+ - An Overview Analysis
+ - Products Analysis: top, flops
+ - Cost, Margin and Evolutions
+ - Marketing Analysis

+ The Data source is multiple xls files, that have been model following the star schema principle with PowerQuery.